vaultecki/py-qr-data-exchange/README.md

 ## Features

-- 🔒 **Strong Encryption**: NaCl SecretBox with Argon2i password-based key derivation — every single QR code has its own random salt and its own independently derived key
+- 🔒 **Encryption**: NaCl SecretBox with Argon2i password-based key derivation
 - 🗜️ **Compression**: LZMA compresses the bundled content before encryption
 - 📱 **QR Code Generation**: Convert files/folders to QR codes for easy, offline transfer
 - 📦 **Multiple Files & Folders**: Bundle any number of files and/or entire directories (with subfolders) into a single encrypted transfer